 - Check if your website has been hacked.

 - Develop an automatic monitoring strategy to spot hacks quickly.

 If your website does get hacked, it’s important to take immediate action.
 Notify the authorities and your customers as soon as possible so that they can take steps to protect themselves.
 Then, work with a professional to clean up the damage.
 If you want to protect your website from hackers in the future, we can help you out.

-Have you already made sure that your website is safe from hacker attacks?
+Have you already made sure that your WordPress website is safe from hacker attacks?
 Share the article in your network and discuss the topic with us!

 Is my website interesting for hackers?

 There is no specific target group in terms of topic or size.
 The hacker’s motivation is to find a security gap in a plugin, a PHP version or something similar.
 Then they attack every website with this gap.